dustinpfister/blog_posts/_posts/threejs-color.md

 ---
-title: Color in threejs
+title: The Color class in threejs a overview of features
 date: 2021-05-03 12:32:00
 tags: [three.js]
 layout: post
 categories: three.js
 id: 858
-updated: 2023-02-08 11:55:11
+updated: 2023-02-08 12:09:57
-version: 1.50
+version: 1.51
 ---

 When it comes to [threejs](https://threejs.org/) the [THREE.Color](https://threejs.org/docs/#api/en/math/Color) constructor can be used to work with colors for various object properties that need a color value, as well as to just work with color in general.
-This [constructor function](/2019/02/27/js-javascript-constructor/) can be used to create a THREE.Color class object instance that represents a specific color that can then be used to set the background color of a scene object, the fog color of a scene object, the color of various properties of a material such as the color and emissive values, and much more.
+This [constructor function](/2019/02/27/js-javascript-constructor/) can be used to create a THREE.Color class object instance that represents a specific color that can then be used to set the background color and the fog color when it comes to scene objects, the color of various properties of a material such as the color and emissive values, and just about almost everything else that has to do with color.

 What is nice about the THREE.Color class is that the class is packed with a number of features that allow for me to create a color in a number of different ways, including just passing three numbers for red, green and blue color channel values in the form of a number between 0 and 1 as arguments when calling the constructor function.
 Regardless of how I create the color what is returned is an instance of THREE.Color, rather than a string value for a color, and as such there is a red, green, and blue property of the object.
 There are also a great number of prototype methods that have to do with mutating these values, or returning values based off the state of these properties, or changing the state of the color.
 For example there is a get hex method that will return a hex string value of the color, and a set RGB method that will change the value of the color by r, g, and b values.